sebinsua/twitter-market/README.md

    - favourites.
    - conversation replies.
 4. Many users will follow back accounts run by people that they do not know.
 Some for reasons of brand recognition or self-interest in follow backs, but others due to evaluation of messages, similarity to themselves, number of followers or kin selection.
-5. I wish to take a punt on kin-selection.
+5. I wish to take a punt on peer-selection.
 I believe that in certain cases the "Followed By" header is used as a heuristic by people choosing whether to follow accounts.
 Unapologetically, I wish to game it.